onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We need to aim the system at developing people

-The dick measuring contest has no upper limit - roleplay a sword fight with your johnson Show yachts - ask if they've offset the carbon emissions for the production and maintenance and operation of them We either put a cap on the dick measuring contest or it will cap humanity’s runway
+The dick measuring contest has no upper limit - roleplay a sword fight with your johnson - or multiple bananas tied to each other to be long
+Show yachts - ask if they've offset the carbon emissions for the production and maintenance and operation of them We either put a cap on the dick measuring contest or it will cap humanity’s runway
 > "Every yacht is a market failure." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1727305844759670955)